 Make sure you’re sourcing your ingredients for your coffee.
 Choose a high-quality coffee that’s environmentally friendly and fair trade.
 Choosing grass fed butter makes all the difference.
 The grass-fed cows are what makes the combo nutrient dense.

-Maybe you’re looking for a way to avoid added sugars to minimize the health risks or looking to use some of the natural alternatives to sweeten your coffee that you already have on the homestead.
+Maybe you’re looking for a way to avoid added sugars to minimize the risks, or looking to use some of the natural alternatives to sweeten your coffee that you already have on the homestead.
 Maybe you’re just trying to save money by avoiding that pumpkin spice latte from your local barista.
 Try out some of these options to see what works for you.